nogazs/ib-color-naming/README.md

 ### Usage

-Run `python main.py` to see a simple demo.
-This demo shows how to load the model, evaluate new naming data (with respect to the WCS color naming grid), and plot mode maps.
+Run `python main.py` to see a simple demo, which shows how to load the model, evaluate new naming data (with respect to the WCS color naming grid), and plot mode maps.

 ### Model